Abigail Saguy

 Biography

-I am a sociologist who studies how cultural schemas shape power relations and how subordinate groups are sometimes able to increase their control by creating new cultural meaning.
+I am a sociologist who has spent my career studying how subordinated groups are sometimes able to gain power by creating new cultural meaning.

-To date, I have pursued these interests through four main lines of inquiry that have examined: 1) how and why the United States and France developed very different legal and corporate approaches to sexual harassment; 2) how and why fatness has come to be understood as a public health crisis and the consequences of understanding body weight in this way; 3) how and why various groups talk of “coming out” as members of these groups to resist stigma and collectively mobilize for social change; and 4) how the concept of gender neutral has been defined in the courts and the various (and sometimes contradictory) ways it has been used to advance equality and inclusion.
+To date, I have pursued these interests through several distinct lines of inquiry.
+These include: 1) how and why the United States and France developed different legal and corporate approaches to sexual harassment; 2) how fatness has come to be understood as a public health crisis, and how and why fat rights groups have promoted alternative understandings of bigger bodies; and 3) how and why various groups talk of “coming out” as members of these groups to resist stigma and collectively mobilize for social change.
+My current research examines how different conceptions of “gender” have been used to promote the liberation of women, gender nonconforming people, and transgender people.
+It examines tensions and conflicts within and between these different liberation projects and considers how they may be reconciled.

 Degrees